SotSF/conjurer/ONSITE_SETUP.md

 # Onsite setup

 This is the one stop shop for everything related to setting up Conjurer.
+Just followed these 47 easy steps.
+What could go wrong?

 It is assumed that there is no internet at the event.

 ## Before leaving for the event